What is Curricular Practical Training – CPT

 CPT: Required Internship Class for Undergraduate Programs

-Undergraduate students who are going to do the required internship must complete their professional internship information through Handshake with the Center for Career Services.
-ISSS will automatically have CPT added to their I-20 once their internship has been approved by the internship liaison, the associate dean, the internship site supervisor, and they have been registered for their internship course in MU plan.
-Students will be issued a new I-20 with their internship information listed on it.
-Students must have an I-20 issued to them before they start their internship.
+Undergraduate F-1 visa students who are going to do the required internship must complete their professional internship information through Handshake with the Center for Career Development.
+As soon as they get approval on Handshake and have been registered for the Internship class, they must report this internship to the ISSS office, via the ISSS portal, in order to get an off-campus practical training permit endorsement in their I-20 CPT.
+Students will be issued a new I-20 with their internship information listed on it regardless of if they are receiving payment or not for the internship.
+Students must have an I-20 issued to them before they start their internship to be in compliance with labor and immigration regulations

 CPT: Required Internship or Practicum for Graduate Programs